 Report Your Observations

 To begin the process of reporting your observations log into your Budburst account.
 To register with Budburst and create your account, follow these steps:

 Create Your Budburst Account

 Click the "Register" button in the upper-right corner of any page in this website or use the Create an Account link to set up your account.
 You must be at least 13 years of age to create your own Budburst account.
 You can create an account using your existing Google, Facebook, Twitter, or SciStarter credentials.
 To manually create a new account:

 - Type in all required fields, including your choice of username and password.

-- Submit your registration to automatically send a welcome email to the address provided.
+- Click "Create Account" to submit your registration and automatically send a welcome email to the address provided.
 Use the link provided in that email to complete your registration.

-Log into your Budburst account from the Budburst homepage or the link in the upper-right corner of any page in this website.
+Log into your Budburst account from the Budburst accounts page or click the "Login" button in the upper-right corner of any page in this website.

 - Your Dashboard provides a summary of your activities in Budburst.

-- In the upper right corner, click on the dropdown to access My Account, which allows you to edit your account information, upload a profile picture, and edit your login information or change your password.
+- In the upper right corner, click on the dropdown to access My Account, which allows you to edit your account information: upload a profile picture, edit your login information, or change your password.

 - Observations allows you to view your reports, add a new phenophase date to a current phenology observation, and edit a recent report, as well as filter and download your data.
 (To view all Budburst data, see https://accounts.budburst.org/data)

-Select Plant: In the Plant Name box, begin typing in either the common name or the scientific name for your plant.
-Options from among the 300 Budburst plants will auto-fill the dropdown menu.
+Select Plant: In the Plant box, begin typing in either the common name or the scientific name for your plant.
+Options from among the 400 Budburst plants will auto-fill from the dropdown menu.
 Choose your plant from among the options.
 If your plant does not show up in the Plant dropdown, type the name of the new plant (either common or scientific name) and select or press enter to add this plant to your personalized plant list.
 Select the plant group for this new plant.

-Plant nickname box is optional, but we highly recommend using it for all the plants you plant to observe more than once.
+Plant Nickname box is optional, but we highly recommend using it for all the plants you plant to observe more than once.
 The nickname will allow Budburst to connect future observations you submit on that plant and better track the entire life cycle of plant phenophases.
-We also recommend using it if you are tracking two of the same plant in the same location.
+We also recommend using it if you are tracking more than one of the same plant at the same general location.
 For example, if you have two Redbuds in your yard, name one, “front yard Redbud” and the other “side yard Redbud” so you will know which is which.
-Enter each one separately.
-Click Next.

 Select Location: Once created, your locations will appear automatically in your personalized Location dropdown menu.